A 121 million year-old baby arboreal bird,

-fossilised while still curled in its egg, has been found in China.
-The fossil is thought to be the most ancient unborn
+fossilised while still curled in its egg, was found in China

+in 2004.
+The fossil was thought to be the most ancient unborn

 feathers, whereas many modern flying birds are naked and helpless

-preservation is so exceptionally fine, that even the soft tissues
+preservation was so exceptionally fine, so much so that even soft

-like feathers have been preserved," commented Dr Angela Milner of
+tissue such as feathers had been preserved.
+Dr Angela Milner of

-The researchers know the bird, found in
+The researchers knew that the bird, found in

-north-east

-China, was an embryo because the fossil is tucked up in very
+north-eastern China, was an embryo because the fossil was tucked

 with a late-stage embryo rather than with a hatchling, in which case

 the head would have raised beyond the vicinity of the feet.